OctopusDeploy/blog/blog/2023-05/alternative-kubernetes-dashboards/index.md

 [Kubernator Homepage](https://github.com/smpio/kubernator)

-> In contrast to high-level Kubernetes Dashboard, Kubernator provides low-level control and clean view on all objects in a cluster with the ability to create new ones, edit and resolve conflicts.
+> In contrast to high-level Kubernetes Dashboard, Kubernator provides low-level control and clean view on all objects in a cluster with the ability to create new ones, edit, and resolve conflicts.

 Kubernator is a capable YAML editor linked directly into a Kubernetes cluster.
 The navigation tree displays a filesystem like view of the cluster, while the editor provides features like tabs, keyboard shortcuts and diff views.

 ![](kubernator1.png "width=500")

-In addition to editing raw YAML, Kubernator will visualize the Role Based Access Control (RBAC) resources showing the relationships between users, groups, service accounts, roles, and cluster roles.
+In addition to editing raw YAML, Kubernator visualizes the Role Based Access Control (RBAC) resources showing the relationships between users, groups, service accounts, roles, and cluster roles.

 ![](kubernator2.png "width=500")